CSCI-4830-002-2014/hackathon-datamethods/README.md

 ## Q5: You've now set up your database and have a website with 10,000 users, but have realized that you forgot a much needed field (say, an ID number for each user).
 What do you do and how might different database designs have helped this situation?

+You can create code to itterate through your records and add ids.
+This is easy to do with a MongoDB, but you would have to update the schema and re-migrate records for an SQL database.

 ---------------

 (For this section, you may need to do some online research to answer the questions.)